SanduPalii/README_Template/README.md

 ## <a name="license">🖥️ License</a>

-This project is licensed under the MIT License - feel free to modify and distribute as needed.
+The repository is released under MIT license.
+Copyright 2024 HAMK Häme University of Applied Sciences

 ## <a name="info">📜 Additional Information</a>